Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 You will need to have the [Java Development Kit](https://www.oracle.com/technetwork/java/javase/downloads/) (JDK) installed.

 You will need a text editor.
-I will use [Visual Studio Code](https://code.visualstudio.com)
+I will use [Visual Studio Code](https://code.visualstudio.com).

+All of this was discussed in the previous lecture slides.

 ---

 name: starter-code

 # Your first Java program

----

 template: starter-code